 Parenting plans are one way that parents can express their views about parenting post-divorce, but this criterion could include other ways for parents to describe plans for their children’s care and upbringing, such as pleadings or affidavits.

 h.
 The ability and willingness of each person in respect of whom the order would apply to care for and meet the needs of the child

 Some parents may be unable or unwilling to meet their responsibilities due to certain limitations.
 These limitations may raise real concerns for the child’s health, safety and well-being.
-This criterion would help ensure that courts consider parenting ability and willingness in the assessment of a child’s best interests.
+This criterion will help to ensure that courts consider parenting ability and willingness in the assessment of a child’s best interests.

-The proposed criterion would not focus simply on the past, but also on the present and future ability and willingness to care for and meet the needs of the child.
-Courts would be required to consider an applicant’s strengths and limitations when determining parenting arrangements or contact orders.
+The criterion does not focus simply on the past, but also on the present and future ability and willingness to care for and meet the needs of the child.
+Courts will be required to consider an applicant’s strengths and limitations when determining parenting arrangements or contact orders.

 i.
 The ability and willingness of each person in respect of whom the order would apply to communicate and cooperate

 Children benefit when parents are able to cooperate and communicate.
 Courts need to assess parents’ ability and willingness to work together, as this will influence the type of parenting arrangements that may be considered.
 Parents who are able to cooperate and communicate are more likely to successfully share decision-making responsibilities.
 They are also more likely to be able to manage flexible parenting arrangements that set out relatively few details.